PaulAdutwum/Intro_to-WebDev_Assignment-FM/README.md

 - Homepage: Introduction to the site and a warm welcome to visitors.
 - Sweaters Section: A dedicated page showcasing hand-crafted sweaters.
 - Scarves Section: A gallery of unique and stylish scarves.
-- **Jackets Section**: Explore custom-made crochet jackets.
+- Jackets Section: Explore custom-made crochet jackets.

 ## Technologies Used
 - HTML: Structure of the website.
-- CSS**: Styling and layout with grid and flexbox.
+- CSS: Styling and layout with grid and flexbox.
 - Responsive Design**: Mobile-friendly layout.

 ## How to View